 Lasse joined Watsi on September 19th, 2013.
 Eight years ago, Lasse joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Lasse's most recent donation traveled 4,300 miles to support Saw Tha, an 11-year-old boy from Burma, to reset his fractured bones and ensure proper healing.
+Lasse's most recent donation traveled 5,100 miles to support Sokkea, a construction worker and dad from Cambodia, to fund mastoidectomy surgery to restore his hearing.

 Saw Tha is an 11-year-old boy from Burma.
 He lives with his parents, a younger brother, and a younger sister in a village in Karen State.
 His father is a Karen soldier and his mother is a homemaker.
 Their family does not have a stable income, but sometimes his father will work as a day laborer when he has free time.
 Saw Tha's family also raises chickens for their own consumption and his mother plants vegetables around their house.
 During his free time, Saw Tha likes to play football with his friends.
 On February 3rd, 2023, Saw Tha climbed a plum mango tree to pluck the fruit.
 He suddenly fell down from the tree and broke his left femur bone.
 Currently, he cannot walk as he is in severe pain and his left leg is swollen.
 Despite taking painkillers, he cannot sleep as the pain worsens through the night.
 With the help of our medical partner, Burma Children Medical Fund, Saw Tha will undergo surgery to reset his fractured bones and ensure proper healing.
 The procedure is scheduled for February 4th and this treatment will help Saw Tha to be free from pain and walk again.
 Saw Tha and his family need help raising $1,500 to fund his procedure.
 Saw Tha's mother said, "I do not know where to look for help for my son.
 I just know that I am [worried] for him.
 I am very thankful to the kind donors and organization [BCMF] for helping my son."